US stocks erase sharp losses, while oil prices leap on worries about Iran war

 Stocks of airlines were some of Monday’s sharpest losers.
 Not only do higher oil prices threaten their already big fuel bills, the fighting in the Middle East also closed airports and left travelers stranded.

-Norwegian Cruise Line Holdings dropped even more, 11.6%.
-It needs customers to have plenty of cash to spend after paying for their gasoline bills and other essentials.
+Norwegian Cruise Line Holdings dropped even more, 10.6%.
+It needs customers to have plenty of cash to spend after paying for gasoline and other essentials.

 The cruise operator also reported weaker revenue for its latest quarter than analysts expected, though its profit was better.
 Its forecast for profit this upcoming fiscal year was also lower than analysts expected.

 Stocks in the housing industry struggled as higher Treasury yields could translate into more expensive mortgage rates.
 Homebuilder D.R.
-Horton lost 3%, and paint company Sherwin-Williams fell 1.6%.
+Horton lost 3.7%, and Builder FirstSource sank 4.7%.

-Helping the U.S. stock market to reverse its early losses were oil companies, which benefited from the rising price of crude.
-Exxon Mobil climbed 1.1%, and Marathon Petroleum rose 5.2%.
+Helping the U.S. stock market to bounce back from its early losses were oil companies, which benefited from the rising price of crude.
+Exxon Mobil climbed 1.1%, and Marathon Petroleum rose 5.9%.

-Palantir Technologies, whose software helps global defense agencies, jumped 5.8% for one of the biggest gains in the S&P 500.
+Palantir Technologies, whose software helps global defense agencies and other customers, jumped 5.8% for one of the biggest gains in the S&P 500.

 Stocks in Shanghai were an outlier and rose 0.5%.